-	For the ultimate detox, check out our Bone Broth Recipe using kale and milk thistle to protect and repair liver cells.
-This recipe can be made a few times per year to flush out build up in the liver safely.
+For the ultimate detox, check out our Bone Broth Recipe using kale and milk thistle for dogs to protect and repair liver cells.
+This recipe can be made a few times per year to flush out buildup in the liver safely.

 You can use store-bought bone broth for a quick and easy option.
-Just stir in your milk thistle just before you serve.
+Just stir in your milk thistle for dogs just before you serve.
 Here are a few of our favourite store-bought bone broths: